WestlakeUniversity-WangLab/RDAnalyzer/README.md

 RDAnalyzer needs `scipy`, `numpy`, `matplotlib`, `ase` and `networkx`.

 You can install these modules manually, and copy RDAnalyzer in the directory that same with trajectory files.

-**or**
+Or

 **Install with pip**